xrcyz/Knowledge-Base/README.md

 How do we implement the `modulo` and `round` operators in a neural network?
 - Use a sin/cos activation function.
 Pros: fast.
 Cons: requires domain knowledge for node placement.
 - Recursively divide by divisor until exit condition.
-For reference `2^30 = 1,073,741,824`, so that's thirty layers in the RNN to test `1E9`.
+Cons: still requires a `round` function for the exit condition.
 - Cheat a little and represent all inputs in binary.
 Cons: doesn't generatlise.

 It might be interesting to see if back-prop can derive a `round` operator using `sin`.